-Closely held investments and partnership interests: Investments in these investments are valued based on the net asset value per unit (or its equivalent) based upon the fair value of the underlying investments.
+Closely Held Investments and Partnership Interests: Investments in these investments are valued based on the NAV per unit (or its equivalent) based upon the fair value of the underlying investments.
 NAV is used as a practical expedient to estimate fair value.

-Real estate investments: Included in the "Collective trust funds" and "Closely held investments and partnership interests" categories above are various real estate holdings.
+Real Estate Investments: Included in the "collective trust funds" and "closely held investments and partnership interests" categories above are various real estate holdings.
 The market-related value of Plan assets invested in real estate was determined by the investment manager based on three basic approaches: